Lela Karagianni: Legacy

 Following the war, Lela Karagianni and her family (her husband, daughters, and sons survived the war) were honored for their efforts during the conflict.
-A bust of Karagianni was commissioned by the Union of Greek Woman Scientists in 1963.
+A bust of Karagianni was commissioned by the Union of Greek Women Scientists in 1963.
 In 2011 she was recognized as being Righteous Among Nations.

-Her name has been given to a street in central Athens (Lelas Karagianni St., formerly Limnou St.), close to her house, now a protected monument.
+Her name has been given to a street in central Athens (Lelas Karagianni St., formerly Limnou St.), close to her house, now a property of the Municipality of Athens.